Bylaws of the Faculty Senate of

 Section C. Only Senators may vote on matters before the Senate.
 No voting by proxy will be allowed.

-Section B. The attendance of any other person shall require a majority vote for approval.
+Section B. Attendance of executive sessions by anyone other than current faculty senators shall require a majority vote for approval.

-Section C. The office of any Senator who has missed three (3) consecutive regular meetings and has not reported to the Executive Committee the reason for the absences shall be declared vacant and an election shall be conducted to fill the office.
+Section C. The office of any Senator who has missed three (3) meetings in an academic year shall be declared vacant and an election shall be conducted to fill the office.